peak-gao/code-notes/JavaScript/js-notes-mini-1.md

         - So, foo() is attempting to invoke the undefined value, which is a TypeError illegal operation

 ###### Function Declarations are Hosted, Functional Expressions are not
+- even if it's a named function expression, the name identifier is not available in the enclosing scope:
 ```
 foo(); // TypeError
 bar(); // ReferenceError